WHAT

 This shift comes from reconciling some of the tension I felt early on in my practice, around the constraints placed upon marginalised bodies by societal conventions and systems and, rather than resisting their categorising gaze through the escape that abstraction offers, I want to try and reclaim the body / my body (as much as I can) by embracing representation and creating a new language that feels liberatory rather than confining.

-In order to do so, I need dedicated time to learn key technical skills through attending classes focused around rendering the body- specifically anatomy/ portraiture to build confidence and understanding.
-Once the courses are complete, I’ll spend time in. the studio to experiment and find a way I like to draw and include the figure in y work both digitally and physically so that I can, not only expand my practice, but also offer ways to do so for young people to do the same.
+In order to do so, I need dedicated time to learn key technical skills through attending classes focused around rendering the body- specifically anatomy & portraiture to build confidence and understanding.
+Once the courses are complete, I’ll spend time in the studio to experiment and find a way I like to draw and include the figure in my work both digitally and analog so that I can, not only expand my practice, but also offer ways to do so for young people to do the same.

 Music, Sound & Somatic Healing